sudarshanmhasrup/exploring-the-world-of-kotlin/readme.md

 I love the fact that it's a multipurpose language, so I can build mobile apps & desktop apps with one single language and codebase.
 Kotlin really has a very bright future ahead, and I'm glad I chose Kotlin as my primary language.

+### Project modules
+- `tryingKotlin`: This module contains the source code I created while learning the Kotlin programming language.
+It includes the code I wrote while exploring programming concepts and Kotlin-specific features.
+- `practiceSolutions`: This module is dedicated to problem-solving in Kotlin.
+I created it primarily to deepen my understanding of Kotlin syntax, programming concepts, and various challenges.